86Box/docs/usage/menubar.rst

    * **Select media images from program working directory:** if checked, starts any file open/save prompts on the emulated machine's directory.
 This option is particularly useful for macOS users.

 * **MCA devices**: open the *MCA devices* window, which lists the IDs and required `Adapter Definition Files <https://ardent-tool.com/adapters/ADF.html>`_ of all Micro Channel devices installed on the emulated machine.
 This option will only be available when emulating a Micro Channel Architecture-based machine.
+* **Open screenshots folder**: open the host system's file browser on the directory where screenshots of this emulated machine are saved.

 Help
 ----